Spray adhesives are contact adhesives applied in a liquid form and then quickly dried to a solid.

 Prime Industries Fast Tack is a good choice for a spray adhesive on woodworking projects that are not exposed to heavy wear.

 Spray adhesives are a quick and easy way to bond two surfaces together.
 They offer a strong and permanent bond when the right technique is used.

-The easiest type of spray adhesive can be used by applying it in an aerosol can, but there are also other types that require specific application equipment such as guns or bottles.
+The easiest type of spray adhesive can be used by applying it in an aerosol can, but other types require specific application equipment, such as guns or bottles.